FALLING FREE (Vorkosigan Saga #4) (audiobook) by Lois McMaster Bujold

 I really appreciated the old school sci-fi feel to the book.
 It just felt like a book from the 1950s or 1960s.

 The premise of the book was compelling, but as the book went along, more and more obstacles had to be surmounted that seemed to be put in place just to make the book longer rather than spur on character growth.
-There was a long part of the book reminscent of the scene in the Marvel Cinematic Universe movie The Infinity War where Thor builds his battle axe to fight Thanos.
-Actually, looking at the publication dates, the scene with Thor is reminscent of the scene from the book... except that the scene with Thor did not drag on, was not boring (it had very funny parts) and it moved the plot forward with character growth.
+There was a long part of the book that reminded me of the scene in the Marvel Cinematic Universe movie The Infinity War where Thor builds his battle axe to fight Thanos.
+Actually, looking at the publication dates, the scene with Thor is reminiscent of the scene from the book... except that the scene with Thor did not drag on, was not boring (it had very funny parts) and it moved the plot forward with character growth.
 The scene from the book just drug things out for about an hour.

 I rate this book 3 stars out of 5.
 Not a bad book, not a great book.
 It can be found on Amazon.com here:

-FALLING FREE (Vorkosigan Saga #1) (audiobook) by Lois McMaster Bujold.
+FALLING FREE (audiobook) by Lois McMaster Bujold.

 Comments